g-monroe/ComS309-FloorMapper/README.md

-# ComS309-FloorMapper
+Floor Mapper

-Floor Mapper for the in building mapping edges.
+For class Computer Science 309 at ISU.